annamalai-nr/csbd/README.md

     and --testgooddir.
 The txt files will be generated automatically before the program does the hold-out classification.

 Who do I talk to?

     In case of issues/difficulties in running the code, please contact me at ANNAMALA002@e.ntu.edu.sg

+    You may also contact Arief Kresnadi Ignatius Kasim at arie0010@e.ntu.edu.sg or Loo Jia Yi at e140112@e.ntu.edu.sg

+When you use this code, please consider citing our paper (as a part of these papers, we provide CSBD open src implementation):

+    1. Narayanan, Annamalai, et al. "Context-Aware, Adaptive, and Scalable Android Malware Detection Through Online Learning."
+IEEE Transactions on Emerging Topics in Computational Intelligence 1.3 (2017): 157-175.

+    2. Narayanan, Annamalai, et al. "A Multi-view Context-aware Approach to Android Malware Detection and Malicious Code Localization." arXiv preprint arXiv:1704.01759 (2017).